robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.2.0"/>1.2.0</a>
 * Suporte adicionado para índice geoespaciais.
 * Valida a propriedade de ID de todos os recursos.
-IDs para recursos não podem conter ?, #, &#47;&#47;, caracteres ou terminar com um espaço.
+As IDs dos recursos não podem conter?,/, #,  &#47;&#47;, caracteres ou terminar com um espaço.
 * Adiciona o novo cabeçalho "andamento de transformação do índice" ao ResourceResponse.

 ### <a name=""></a><a name="1.1.0"/>1.1.0</a>